-Temporal sequenc ng without causation

-Modeling pattern Naming pattern

-Assign the condition or procedure that occurred first in the patient as the target of an After (attribute) relationship.
-Assign the condition that occurred second as a supertype (or ensure its presence in the ancestor tree). • For example, 402490007 Calcinosis following localized fat necrosis (disorder) The fat necrosis occurred first in the patient, so this concept will have an After (attribute) with a value of Fat necrosis (disorder).
-The calcinosis occurred secondarily, and thus Calcinosis (disorder) is a supertype of this concept. • For example, 16055031000119100 Astigmatism of right eye following operative procedure (disorder) The operative procedure occurred first in the patient, so this concept will have an After (attribute) with a value of Surgical procedure (procedure).
+Temporal sequencing without causation Modeling pattern Naming pattern Assign the condition or procedure that occurred first in the patient as the target of an After (attribute) relationship.
+Assign the condition that occurred second as a supertype (or ensure its presence in the ancestor tree).
+Examples: Where X occurs after Y: if it is not specified that X is due to Y (although causality is frequently implied), construct the FSN as X following Y 402490007 Calcinosis following localized fat necrosis (disorder) The fat necrosis occurred first in the patient, so this concept will have an After (attribute) with a value of Fat necrosis (disorder).
+The calcinosis occurred secondarily, and thus Calcinosis (disorder) is a supertype of this concept.
+16055031000119100 Astigmatism of right eye following operative procedure (disorder) The operative procedure occurred first in the patient, so this concept will have an After (attribute) with a value of Surgical procedure (procedure).
 The astigmatism occurred secondarily, so Astigmatism (disorder) is a supertype of this concept.
-Where X occurs after Y: if it is not specified that X is due to Y (although causality is frequently implied), construct the FSN as X following Y